Targeted Efficient Fine-tuning: Optimizing Parameter Updates with Data-Driven Sample Selection: Related Work

 \subsection{Fisher Information}

 In deep learning neural networks, the concept of Fisher information has been extensively explored and applied.
-The Fisher information matrix (FIM) \cite{fisher1922mathematical,amari1996neural} plays a crucial role in mitigating the challenge of catastrophic forgetting\cite{french1999catastrophic,mccloskey1989catastrophic,mcclelland1995there,ratcliff1990connectionist}, especially in estimating the posterior distribution of task-specific parameters.
-The FIM possesses three key properties \cite{DBLP:journals/corr/abs-1301-3584} that make it highly effective in measuring the importance of parameters within a network. (a) FIM is analogous to the second derivative of the loss function at a minimum point.
-It is relevant to understand how tiny parameter perturbations can impact the network's performance, especially around points of minimal loss. (b) FIM can be computed using first-order derivatives alone.
-This aspect simplifies the calculation process, making it feasible and less computationally intensive for models with a large number of parameters. (c) FIM is guaranteed to be positive semi-definite, ensuring that it describes a convex shape in the parameter space.
-This characteristic is important for maintaining stability in the optimization process and ensuring that parameter adjustments lead to predictable changes in the loss function.
-By quantifying the importance of parameters, the Elastic Weight Consolidation (EWC) can effectively balance learning new knowledge while preserving previously learned information.
+The Fisher information matrix (FIM) ~\cite{fisher1922mathematical,amari1996neural} plays a crucial role in quantifying parameter importance, which is then leveraged by methods addressing the challenge of catastrophic forgetting ~\cite{french1999catastrophic,mccloskey1989catastrophic,mcclelland1995there,ratcliff1990connectionist}.
+While not directly mitigating forgetting, the FIM provides essential information about parameter sensitivity.
+The FIM possesses three key properties ~\cite{DBLP:journals/corr/abs-1301-3584} that make it highly effective in measuring the importance of parameters within a network: (a) Relationship to the Hessian: The FIM approximates the Hessian matrix of the loss function around a minimum point.
+This is crucial for understanding how small changes in parameters affect the network's performance, especially near optimal points.
+It provides insights into the curvature of the loss landscape. (b) Computational Efficiency: The FIM can be computed using only first-order derivatives.
+This significantly simplifies the calculation process, making it feasible and less computationally intensive for LLMs with numerous parameters. (c) Positive Semi-Definiteness: The FIM is guaranteed to be positive semi-definite.
+This ensures it describes a convex shape in the parameter space, which is important for stability during optimization.
+This property ensures that parameter updates lead to predictable changes in the loss function.
+By quantifying the importance of parameters, methods like Elastic Weight Consolidation (EWC) ~\cite{DBLP:journals/corr/abs-1301-3584} can effectively balance learning new knowledge while preserving previously learned information.
+EWC leverages the FIM to identify parameters crucial for earlier tasks and applies stronger regularization to these parameters during subsequent training, preventing drastic changes and thus mitigating catastrophic forgetting.